dondi3go/supersynk/README.md

 ## Running the server

-Assuming the python virtual environment is activated:
+Assuming the python virtual environment is activated
 ```
-python supersync_server.py
+python supersynk_server.py
 ```

-If you need to run it in the background and let it run after your console is closed:
+If you need to run it in the background and let it run after your console is closed
 ```
 nohup python supersynk_server.py &
 ```